siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 	- `480px`
 	- `33%`
 	- `100%`
-- **Borderless**: Panes have borders to visually split content areas.
-Use this option to hide them if panes are placed in other layouts than just the main content where borders are disruptive.
+- **Borderless**: Panes can have borders to visually split them from other content areas.
+We typically use a borderless pane when it is placed within layouts that already contain other visual means for splitting areas.
 - **Position**: Panes can be positioned on the left, top, right or bottom.
 - **Layout**: Depending on which pane should have more focus the top/bottom or left/right panes can use more space.